Teaching resource Mark-making and self portraits

 Introduction

-When telling a story using more interesting and varied language will make the narrative more engaging and personal.
-The same is true of creating a pictures, more unusual and contrasting marks will allow the viewer to see more and be more engaged.
-In this resource we will look at how you can develop your mark making.
+When telling a story, using more interesting and varied language makes the narrative more engaging and personal.
+The same is true of creating pictures.
+More unusual and contrasting marks can help the viewer see more, and stay more engaged.
+In this resource, we will look at how you can develop your mark making.

 Exercise 1

 We will start by creating a dictionary of marks.
 Take a large sheet of paper and try to fill it with as many ways of making marks as possible.
-Think about speed, pressure, direction and smoothness of the line.
+Think about speed, pressure, direction, and the smoothness of the line.
 How many marks can you create?
-You may also want to hold your charcoal in different ways or with a different hand.
+You may also want to hold your charcoal in different ways, or draw with your other hand.

 .png?width=857&height=857&name=Screenshot%20(8).png)